- The wider security situation

 B. Travel, transport, nature and the environment, infrastructure, mobility, visas

 - Will you be travelling in safe areas?
-What measures are in place to ensure transport there and the mobility of the travellers?
+What measures are in place to ensure transport there and the mobility of the travellers at their destination?
 Should you consider alternative accommodation where necessary?

 - Can you travel easily on public transport at your destination?

 - Do you need a rental car?
-Alternatively, given the local security conditions, do you need a local driver or even an agent to provide linguistic and intercultural support?
+Alternatively, given the local security situation, do you need a local driver or an agent to provide linguistic and intercultural support?

 C. Health